Friday, September 19, 2014

 That is, until we passed through.
 Silence followed in our wake, as if the wood and the creatures in it were shocked by our invasion.

 The deeper we went, the more we began to notice that, the forest wasn't just still.
 The tree branches snagged our clothes and skin.
 Even though the birds stopped singing, we heard the animals move through the brush.
 As we turned a corner on the path, a moose met us and bugled his challenge!
 Fortunately, something spooked it, and it crushed away through the small bushes and the trees.
-We soon saw, what scared it: on a hillock, a wolf was watching us pass through hateful eyes.
+We soon saw, what scared it: on a hillock wolves were watching us pass through hateful eyes.

 A boar ran across the path, stopped, hoofed the ground and lowered it's head in defiance.
 We then spotted an owl and a small lynx, sitting on the branches of the same tree.
 The lynx hissed and yowled, sounding demented.